Xon/XenForo-WarningImprovements/README.md

  - Always sends full conversation text.
  - This can ignore conversation privacy options.
 - Automatically extend default warning expires based on warning point total thresholds
+- Anonymise warnings and warning alerts as a particular user or as a generic 'Moderation Staff' (WarningStaff phrase).
+ - Affects Alerts and Warnings.
+ - Does NOT change conversations.
+- Round up warning expiry time to the nearest hour to avoid confusion over delays caused by XenForo task system's hourly schedule.
+- Option to log a warning summary to a thread.
+Phrase: Warning_Summary_Message, can use bbcode
+- New Warning Action actions triggered for the last valid warning action:
+ - Post a new thread.
+Phrases Warning_Thread_Message & Warning_Thread_Title, can use bbcode.
+ - Reply to an existing thread.
+Phrases Warning_Thread_Message, can use bbcode.

 New Permission to control if a user can see who warned them.
 - View Warning Issuer.